EVerest/everest-core/docs/source/how-to-guides/bringup/dc.rst

 Test setup:

 -  Connect a CP tester to the control pilot and set state C.
 -  Set “Allow power on” in the evse_board_support BringUp.
-The relais should close now.
+The relays should close now.
--  Connect a scope with one channel to the high voltage (use a 1000 V probe!) and one channel to coil voltage of the relais.
+-  Connect a scope with one channel to the high voltage (use a 1000 V probe!) and one channel to coil voltage of the relays.
 Instead of the coil voltage, any other signal that triggers when the emergency shutdown starts can be used.

 To test the basic functionality, use the check list below.
-Start each test with a fresh test setup (relais closed).
+Start each test with a fresh test setup (relays closed).

 .. note::

    There are more requirements in the standard - especially regarding timing.

 -  ☐ Switch on power supply at 500 V. Set the OVM limit to 550 V and start the monitoring.
-Then, set the power supply to 565 V. The relais should open immediately.
+Then, set the power supply to 565 V. The relays should open immediately.
 The point in time when the voltage rises above 550 V is t_1 - the time where the coil voltage indicates a start of emergency shutdown.
 Verify with the scope that the time